wusung/TracAccessTokenPlugin/README.md

 An personal access tokens plugin for the open source Trac project (http://trac.edgewall.org/).
 This Trac plugin allows you to generate personal access token in Trac.
-This plugin also allow you to insert tickets with the generating key.
+This plugin also allow you to insert tickets with the generating access tokens.

 See http://trac.edgewall.org/wiki/TracDev for more information about developing a Trac plugin.